mcollina/autocannon/README.md

 }, console.log)
 ```

 **NOTE:** When in workers mode, you need to pass in an absolute file path to all the options that accept a `function`.
-This is because a function passed in to the main process can not be cloned and passed to the worker.
+This is because a function passed into the main process can not be cloned and passed to the worker.
 So instead, it needs a file that it can `require`.
 The options with this behaviour are shown in the below example

 ```js
 'use strict'